 The Mapping_table parameter is mandatory.
 It contains the contents of the attribute object_list for the requested server and AA.
-The structure of the content is defined in IIEC 62056-6-2:EC 62056-6-2:—.
+The structure of the content is defined in IEC 62056-6-2:2021.

 Use

 The SetMapperTable.request service is invoked by the client AP to provide mapping information to the client SN_MAPPER ASE.
 This service does not cause any data transmission between the client and the server.
 The client AP uses this service primitive, in order to enhance the efficiency of the mapping process if SN referencing is used.